 To perform an Aggressive Stop Test, equally load both sides of the vehicle (Ref.
-Fig. 14 on Page K-12) and apply maximum force and travel to the service brake pedal while moving.
+Fig. 13) and apply maximum force and travel to the service brake pedal while moving.
 Do not latch the parking brake.
 Do this a total of 10 times with the first few at slow speed.
 If brake function is adequate or improves, increase speed for the remaining tests.
 Before the end of the tests, both wheels should lock at approximately the same time and slide straight.